 Obtaining a User LoginAll students are issued an account their first year at DeMatha.
 This information will be provided during orientation or on the first day of classes.
 Students enrolling after the first day of classes should see their guidance counselor.
 Upon graduation or voluntary withdrawal, students will be provided no more than 30 days to obtain all of their data before all login accounts are deleted from all systems.

-Forgot Your Password?
-Please go to the Technology Center (Room 300) between 7:45 AM and 3:15 PM during the school day to have your password changed.
+uReset Forgot Password Please go to the Technology Center (Room 300) between 7:45 AM and 3:15 PM during the school day if you have any questions.
 Password changes will not be honored via e-mail.

 Google Apps - Email, Drive, Calendar, and Beyond